Context

 Our impact

-Vital emergency response to meet immediate, basic needs
+Vital emergency response to immediate needs created by shocks

 Provision of essential services to the most vulnerable communities affected by the protracted crisis